CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 ### Frequently Asked Questions

 #### Question: Who should I contact to create my state’s Box folder for an upcoming certification?
-Answer: Please contact your CMS Certification Team point of contact to initially set up your folder in Box and add collaborators.
-A leader from your state team will then be given Viewer Uploader privileges.
+Answer: Please contact your MES Certification Team Point of Contact to set up your folder in Box.
+Your State Officer will add the requested collaborators, who will be given Viewer Uploader privileges.

 #### Question: Can we use our document repository for a certification, instead of Box?
-Answer:  If a state would prefer to use its document repository, the CMS State Officer is responsible for copying state documentation to the relevant Box folder.
-If a state encounters difficulty using the Box repository, please reach out to your CMS State Officer to discuss.
+Answer:  If a state would prefer to use its own document repository, the CMS State Officer is responsible for copying state documentation to the relevant Box folder.
+If a state encounters difficulty using the Box repository, please reach out to your CMS State Officer or MES Certification Team Point of Contact to discuss.

 #### Question: How should I populate the Intake Form evidence columns with evidence files saved in Box?
 Answer: The state may either include the exact filename (if a single document) or file folder of the outcome evidence as it appears in CMS Box when populating the Intake Form evidence columns.